Wojciech Kowalewski: International career

 Kowalewski made his Poland debut in February 2002, but made only a handful of appearances before being recalled to the side at the start of Euro 2008 qualifying.
 He was replaced by Artur Boruc after picking up a second yellow against Portugal on 11 October 2006.
 Poland won that game 2–1.

 Kowalewski replaced Tomasz Kuszczak in Poland's Euro 2008 squad following the Manchester United goalkeeper's back injury.
+He had to re-use the UEFA ID card of his team-mate Mariusz Lewandowski to enter the stadium in Klagenfurt for the match against Germany as he did not obtain an accreditation pass due to an oversight by the Polish delegation.

-In September 2009 he was recalled to the squad for the World Cup Qualifiers against the Czech Republic and Slovakia by coach Stefan Majewski.
+In September 2009, he was recalled to the squad for the World Cup qualifiers against the Czech Republic and Slovakia by coach Stefan Majewski.
 He was the starter against the Czechs as Poland slipped to a 2–0 defeat on 10 October 2009 which killed off any lingering hopes of qualifying for the tournament finals.